 In this chapter, some of the teachings of progressive creation will be examined in light of Scripture and good science.1

 Progressive creation teaches that the modern big-bang theory of the origin of the universe is true and has been proven by scientific inquiry and observation.
 For Hugh Ross and others like him, big-bang cosmology becomes the basis by which the Bible is interpreted.
 This includes belief that the universe and the earth are billions of years old.
 Dr. Ross even goes so far as to state that life would not be possible on earth without billions of years of earth history:

 It only works in a cosmos of a hundred-billion trillion stars that’s precisely sixteen-billion-years old.
 This is the narrow window of time in which life is possible.2

 Life is only possible when the universe is between 12 and 17 billion years.3

 This, of course, ignores the fact that God is omnipotent—He could make a fully functional universe ready for life right from the beginning, for with God nothing is impossible (Matthew 19:26).4

 Progressive creationists claim that the days of creation in Genesis 1 represent long periods of time.
-In fact, Dr. Ross believes day 3 of creation week lasted more than 3 billion years!5 This assertion is made in order to allow for the billions of years that evolutionists claim are represented in the rock layers of earth.
+In fact, Dr. Ross believes day three of creation week lasted more than three billion years!5 This assertion is made in order to allow for the billions of years that evolutionists claim are represented in the rock layers of earth.
 This position, however, has problems, both biblically and scientifically.

 The text of Genesis 1 clearly states that God supernaturally created all that is in six actual days.